GlobalSport/state-decorator/README.md

 # Trace actions

+To easily trace effects, use **logEnabled** option, that will automatically add a detailed logger.

-To trace actions, add a logger development middleware to the store.
+To trace effects, add a logger development middleware to the store.

 These middlewares are deactivated if the `NODE_ENV` during the build is not `development` or `test`.